lindsaykerr/python-delete-file-duplications/README.md

 by simply separating the file formats with a space.

+Similarly, in the config.txt file, the user can specify a default search directory and default file types, the advantage of doing so is that a user may only wish to scrub a specific directory for certain types of files periodically, thus negating the need to retype the path and types every time.

-These two arguments can and should be used in conjunction to refine the process and are potentially safer as they are more targeted, prevented unintended files from being deleted.
+Regardless of how the arguments are submitted, it is advised that they can and should be used in conjunction to refine the deletion process.
+Using both is potentially safer and is more targeted approach.

 ### Using the Program
 After the user runs the python script, the program scans the folder and respective subfolders.
 Then it will provide the user with a list of copies up for deletion.
 The user must then confirm that they wish to continue with the deletion by pressing on the keyboard “Y”.
 The program will then start deleting files, it will state that a file has been deleted.
 The program will then exit.
 If the user had chosen not to delete any files, the program will simply exit.